Need help with booking? Send us a message.

 Altitude plays a crucial role in trekking experiences, and understanding oxygen levels is important for a safe journey.
 At sea level, atmospheric oxygen concentration is approximately 21%.
 As you ascend, the air pressure and oxygen availability decrease, which can affect your body’s performance.
 At 3,771 meters, the highest point on the Helambu Ama Yangri Trek, oxygen levels are roughly 40% lower than at sea level.

 This reduction means your body has to work harder to supply oxygen to muscles and organs.
-For most trekkers on this route, symptoms like mild breathlessness or fatigue are common but manageable with proper acclimatization.
-The gradual ascent profile of the trek helps your body adjust to these changes, minimizing the risk of altitude sickness.
+For most trekkers on this route, symptoms like mild breathlessness or fatigue are common but manageable with proper acclimatisation.
+The gradual ascent profile of the trek helps your body adjust to these changes, minimising the risk of altitude sickness.

 Oxygen and Altitude Facts: